ApplianceFaults

 Error code

-Bosch washing machine E29 usually means the washer is not filling with water properly.
-If your Bosch washer shows E29, check the water tap, inlet hose, household pressure, and any safely accessible inlet filter first; stop if E29 returns, the machine leaks, or the fault changes into overflow behaviour.
+E29 Bosch washing machine error usually means the washer is not filling properly or is taking in too little water.
+Start with the water tap, inlet hose, household pressure, and any safely accessible inlet filter, then stop and book an engineer if the E29 Bosch washing machine error returns.

 Quick answer

-Pause or stop the cycle, then switch the washing machine off and unplug it from the mains before any accessible checks.
+Pause the cycle, switch the washing machine off, and unplug it from the mains before any accessible checks.

-Call an engineer if Bosch E29 returns after the tap, hose, pressure, and accessible filter checks, if the machine still will not fill, if the code changes to overflow or leak behaviour, if there is a burning smell or electrical concern, or if you would need to remove panels.
+Call an engineer if Bosch E29 returns after the tap, hose, pressure, and accessible filter checks, if the machine still will not fill properly, if the fault starts looking more like Bosch E30 overflow or leak behaviour, if there is a burning smell or electrical concern, or if you would need to remove panels.

 What does this error code mean?

-Bosch washing machine error code E29 usually means the appliance is not filling with water as expected.
-In plain language, Bosch E29 is a no-fill or weak-fill warning on many models, although the exact component behind it can vary.
+E29 on a Bosch washing machine usually means the appliance is not filling as expected.
+In plain UK homeowner terms, Bosch E29 is usually a weak-fill or no-fill warning rather than a motor or spin fault.

 Symptoms users may notice